ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 * MaxBytes = The maximum number of bytes required to store one character
 ```

-The automatically calculated correction factor can be changed by modifying the migration option "Correction Factor for Character Type Conversion".

-However, if the correction factor is 1, the length conversion is not performed.
+The correction factor is automatically calculated by the Migration Center, but users can modify it using the "Correction Factor for Character Type Conversion" migration option.
+Note that if the correction factor is set to 1, the length conversion will not be performed.

-The MaxBytes and automatically calculated correction factor of the source and target databases can be found on the summary page of the build report.

-When the correction factor option value is changed, the updated correction factor can be found on the summary page of the reconcile report.
+The MaxBytes and the automatically calculated correction factor of the source and target databases can be found on the Summary page of the Build Report.
+When a user modified the correction factor, the updated value can be found on the Summary page on the Reconcil Report.

 #### Precautions

-For large tables, the length of data storage in the target database can be much larger than the original due to length correction.
-If there is a guarantee that the data will not be truncated without converting the length, the length can be manually specified in the reconcile step.
+* For large tables, the length of data storage in the target database can be much larger than the original due to length correction.
+* If there is a guarantee that the data will not be truncated without converting the length, the length can be manually specified in the reconcile step.
+* If a character set is specified at the column level, the user-defined correction factor does not apply to the column length conversion; instead, the automatically calculated correction factor applies.

 #### Support Character Set for Each Database